-

 Thank You

-I make this for myself, to navigate my own noise.
-But it’s also for anyone who needs a little relief, connection, or comfort in theirs.
+I make this for myself and believe in the practice, but it’s here for anyone who finds relief, connection, or comfort in it too.

 - Cheers, Matt